EcmaTC53/docs/src/content/docs/glossary.md

 In an electrical signal, existing in a continuous range, as opposed to the discrete ranges of [digital](#digital).

+## Bitmask

+Data used in [bitwise operations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#bitwise_operators) made up of a series of 0s and 1s (a.k.a bit field), often used in configuration to indicate setting various options on or off.

 ## Byte Buffer

 An instance of the following JavaScript types: